quentinfon/doodl-front/README.md

 ### Warning

-If you want the application to be fully functionnal, lauch the [backend](https://gitlab.ecole.ensicaen.fr/huaut/doodl-back)
+If you want the application to be fully functionnal with a local server, lauch the [backend](https://gitlab.ecole.ensicaen.fr/huaut/doodl-back)